 If you land at the airport in Greece and have no euros whatsoever, just exchange a little to avoid losing money with the conversion.
 Convert enough so that you have enough to get to your hotel, grab a snack, etc. This will then tide you over until you have a chance to withdraw money at a more competitive rate elsewhere.

 Generally speaking, you should also avoid changing money in “touristic” hot spots.
-This includes the exchange office in Athens’ Syntagma Square, Monastiraki, exchanges in hotels, at railway stations, etc.
+This includes the exchange office in Athens’ Syntagma Square, Monastiraki, exchanges in hotels, railway stations, etc.

 The most competitive rates are usually available in banks.
 You do not have to be a customer at a specific bank to use their currency exchange services but you may need to show some identification.

-Keeping Your Money Safe in Greece
+Keeping your money safe in Greece

 These are a little more expensive than regular backpacks, sure.
 However, they provide additional security for protecting your money in Greece.

-Opening a Bank Account in Greece
+Opening a bank account in Greece

-It is worth reviewing the products and policies of a number of different Greek banks prior to deciding who to open an account.
+It is worth reviewing the products and policies of a number of different Greek banks prior to deciding who to open an account with.

+Greek bank accounts need to be opened in person, and you will need to take a number of documents with you to the branch.
 This includes your AFM tax number, your proof of address, your proof of salary, your passport, and the required funds to open your account.